Azure/open-service-broker-azure/docs/quickstart-minikube.md

 1. Create a Minikube Cluster:
     ```console
-    minikube start
+    minikube start --bootstrapper=kubeadm
     ```

-    Note: Service Catalog may not work with Kubernetes versions less than 1.9.x.
-If you are using a version of Minikube older than 0.26.1, you will need to upgrade to 0.26 to ensure the cluster is compatible with Service Catalog and OSBA.
-Minikube 0.26.1 will install a Kubernetes 1.10 cluster for you by default.
+    Note: Service Catalog may not work with Kubernetes versions less than 1.9.0.
+If you are using a version of Minikube older than 0.25, you will need to upgrade to at least 0.25 to ensure the cluster is compatible with Service Catalog and OSBA.

 ### Configure the cluster with Open Service Broker for Azure